-Our customer satisfaction survey says: Our overall “scorecard” average range is 90-95%
+Our client satisfaction survey says: Our overall “scorecard” average range is 90-95%.

 Structure and Strategy

-Zone-based shops deliver maintenance services in ways that benefit our customers:
+Zone-based shops deliver maintenance services in ways that benefit our clients:

 - The mix of reactive and proactive services better reflects the reality of the service needs.

 - A multi-disciplinary, collaborative approach improves flexibility in the zone, allowing us to share and adjust our resources to fit the work.

 - A client-focused response builds trust in our role as a maintenance provider and advisor to our clients.

 - Proactive “ownership” brings pride to our work.